Atlanta vs Austin

 Which city has higher STR taxes — Atlanta or Austin?

 Atlanta charges 8% Hotel/Motel Tax + sales tax, while Austin charges 15% Hotel Occupancy Tax (9% city + 6% state).
-Compare the full breakdown in the table above.
+Notably, Atlanta benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?